RaspArch Build 160312 :: Run Arch Linux on your Raspberry Pi 3 or Pi 2

 READ MORE…

-My first version of RaspEX is from 150318 and my second from 150706.
-I have now upgraded the whole system.
-RaspEX is a Linux ARM system for Raspberry Pi 2.
-It is based on Debian Jessie (Debian 8.1), Ubuntu Wily Werewolf (Ubuntu 15.10, released 151022) and Linaro (Open Source software for ARM SoCs).
-In this new version (151027) I’ve installed Wicd Network Manager and added support for Adobe Flash in Chromium (so you can watch YouTube).
-I have also installed Samba and VNC4Server so you can connect to your Windows computers in your Home Network and/or control RaspEX on your Raspberry Pi 2 from your Windows computers with VNC Viewer and/or PuTTY (Telnet and SSH client).
-Furthermore some extra Network Tools.
+My first version of RaspEX is from 150318, my second from 150706 and my third one from 151027.
+I have now upgraded the whole system and replaced the old kernel.
+RaspEX Build 160307 is a Linux ARM system for Raspberry Pi 3 and Pi 2.
+It is based on Debian Jessie (Debian 8.3), Ubuntu Wily Werewolf (Ubuntu 15.10, released 151022) and Linaro (Open Source software for ARM SoCs).
+In this new version (160307) I’ve installed Wicd Network Manager and replaced Chromium with Firefox with better support for YouTube.
+I have also installed Samba and VNC4Server so you can connect to your Windows computers in your Home Network and/or control RaspEX on your Raspberry Pi 3 or Pi 2 from your Windows computers with VNC Viewer and/or PuTTY (Telnet and SSH client).
+Furthermore some extra Network Tools and PulseAudio for better sound in YouTube.

 Screenshot 1 – RaspEX connected to Windows via Samba